 What happens when the first-line and second-line antibiotics fail?
 Minor infections can become deadly, and doctors resort to using drugs previously shelved because they were considered too toxic.

 At some point, for some infections, we may be left without any drugs at all.

-In 2015, Canadian researchers found, the only remaining oral drug used for gonorrhea treatment failed in 6.7 percent of the patients at a Toronto clinic.
+In 2015, Canadian researchers found, the only remaining oral drug used for gonorrhoea treatment failed in 6.7 per cent of the patients at a Toronto clinic.
 Doctors now have just one effective treatment left: an injectable antibiotic called ceftriaxone.